 As a store buyer, working with local producers might be a new approach.
 That’s great!

-More local products means happier customers.
+More local products mean happier customers.
 Buying from local producers isn’t necessarily the same as buying from a distributor or warehouse.
-Here are five things to know in your journey of working with local producers.
+Here are five things to know about working with local producers.

 - 90% of farms in the U.S. are small farms, with an average 10 acres of land.
 [USDA].
 Large-scale family farms – those of xxxx acres or more, represent just 2.5% of U.S. farms. [https://www.ers.usda.gov/data-products/ag-and-food-statistics-charting-the-essentials/farming-and-farm-income/]

 - Women make up 30% of farmers [Stacker].
 Today more than half of farms have one woman as a decision-maker in the business.

 - Local farms sell more food through intermediaries than directly to consumers.
 These include farmers market, food hubs, local grocery stores, and farm-to-school programs.
 In 2012, 54.8% of profits for the farmers was generated by intermediated sales while 18.8% was from Direct to Consumer method. [https://www.ams.usda.gov/sites/default/files/media/Why%20Local%20Food%20Matters.pdf]

 - Local food has more nutrients.
 Shorter time between harvest and your dinner table makes you less likely to lose any nutrients compared to the food imported from a further distance.
 Fruits and vegetables start to lose their nutrients within 24 hours of being picked. [https://www.canr.msu.edu/news/7_benefits_of_eating_local_foods#:~:text=Local%20food%20has%20more%20nutrients,it%20gets%20to%20your%20store.]

 - Two out of five small farms in the US turn a profit each year.
 Most local farmers need outside work to make ends meet.